ns_cache - Cache manipulation

 The following options are used for several commands below.

-Query or change the parameters of a previously created cache.
-If none of the options are used, the current settings are returned in form of an attribute value list. -maxentry and -maxsize can be specified in memory units (kB, MB, GB, KiB, MiB, GiB).
+Queries or changes the parameters of a previously created cache.
+If none of the options are used, the current settings are returned in form of an attribute value list.
+The values for -maxentry and -maxsize can be specified in memory units (kB, MB, GB, KiB, MiB, GiB).

 The function returns 1 when the cache is newly created.
 When the cache exists already, the function return 0 and leaves the existing cache unmodified.

-Check for the existence of a cache and return 0 (failure) or 1 (success).
+Checks for the existence of a cache and returns 0 (failure) or 1 (success).

-Return the data identified by key from the named cache.
-If the key does not exist then script is executed, its value is returned and inserted into the cache.
+Returns the data identified by key from the named cache.
+If the key does not exist then provided command is executed.
+When a single arg is provided, its is interpreted as a script, containing potentially multiple commands.
+Otherwise it is treated as command name with arguments.
+The result of he executed call is returned and inserted into the cache.

 The script is also executed if a cached value exists but has expired.